Swatantra Party: Fundamental principles

+Opposition to centralization

+The party opposed the Nehru-Mahalanobis model, an economic development strategy adopted in 1955 that emphasized state-led industrialization and centralized economic planning.
+Swatantra argued that the model rested on the mistaken assumption that officials in Yojana Bhavan could determine the economic needs and interests of the country’s citizens, entrepreneurs, traders, and farmers better than the individuals themselves.
+The party regarded the government's self-appraisal of the Third Five Year Plan authored by the Planning Commission under the leadership of Nehru an "honest confession of a dismal failure" and likened the Planning Commission to the Soviet Gosplan and argued that the Planning Commision has become a form of parallel government that should be relegated to an advisory capacity.

 While standing for minimising state intervention in the economy, the Swatantra Party committed to securing a fair deal for labour, correlating wages to increased productivity and workers' right to collective bargaining.
 It also gave their members full freedom to question and criticise any point not included in the fundamental principles of that party.

 Others

 Party's fundamental principles had not covered several issues like foreign policy, national language, state reorganisation and religious and social reform.

 The party was generally opposed to communism and in 1969, urged the Indian government to ban the three major communist parties in India at that time, the CPI, CPI(M) and the Naxalites, because of their open or tacit support for armed struggles, which the Swatantra Party viewed as a major security threat to the nation.

 In foreign affairs, it opposed non-alignment and a close relationship with the Soviet Union and advocated an intimate connection with the United States and Western Europe.